vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 * `socket (socket: Socket): void`: fired when a socket representing client is opened.
 It's opened so I/O operations are possible.

 #### `interface Socket`
-An interface representing the remote endpoint that is server if it's created by `vibe.open` or client if it's created by `vibe.server`.
+An interface representing the server if it's created by `vibe.client` or client if it's created by `vibe.server`.
 It inherits [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

 ##### `close(): Socket`
 Closes the socket.